Congresswoman Zoe Lofgren proudly serves as

 A Democratic Member of the United States House of Representatives.

-Today, Zoe represents the 19th District of California, based in the “Capital of Silicon Valley”, San Jose, and encompassing parts of Santa Clara County stretching towards Morgan Hill and Gilroy to the south.
-The district is rich in culture — with its residents speaking nearly 60 different languages — and has the distinction of having the largest Hispanic population of any district in the Bay Area and the largest concentration of Vietnamese Americans in the country.
+Today, Zoe represents the 19th congressional district of California, based in San Jose and encompassing parts of Santa Clara County stretching towards Morgan Hill, San Martin, and Gilroy to the south.
+The district is rich in culture — with its residents speaking nearly 60 different languages — and has the distinction of currently having the largest Hispanic population of any district in the Bay Area as well as the largest concentration of Vietnamese Americans in the country.

-In addition to representing the 19th district, Zoe was elected by her colleagues to serve as the Chair of the California Democratic Congressional Delegation – consisting of thirty-nine Democratic Members of the House of Representatives from California.
+In addition to currently representing the 19th district, Zoe was elected by her colleagues to serve as the Chair of the California Democratic Congressional Delegation – consisting of forty-three Democratic Members of the House of Representatives from California.
 It is the most diverse delegation in the House and outnumbers all other state House delegations.
-Zoe is also a senior Member of the DCCC’s candidate recruitment team, where she has helped to recruit top-tier Democratic candidates in over 100 targeted districts around the country as we work to win a Democratic House Majority in November 2018.

-As the highest-ranking Democrat and former chair of the House Judiciary Committee’s Subcommittee on Immigration and Border Security and a longtime immigration attorney and law professor, Zoe is recognized by her colleagues and immigration advocates as an established champion of comprehensive immigration reform, a national leader in immigration policy, and a staunch defender of DACA (the Deferred Action for Childhood Arrivals program).
-Zoe is on record saying that President Trump’s cancellation of DACA “creates a moral emergency for our nation”.
+In this position – and as a longtime immigration attorney and immigration law professor – Zoe is recognized by her colleagues and immigration advocates as an established champion of comprehensive immigration reform, a national leader on immigration policy, and a staunch defender of DACA (the Deferred Action for Childhood Arrivals program).

 In 2010, due to her tireless work on the Development, Relief and Education for Alien Minors (DREAM) Act, then-Speaker Nancy Pelosi presented Zoe with the gavel used to preside over the passage of the bill in the House of Representatives.